-- (a) The bargaining unit shall be comprised of all employees as defined in this agreement except those excluded by mutual agreement of the parties or by the Labour Relations Board. - (b) The guidelines to be considered in negotiating exclusions shall be consistent with the Labour Relations Code. - (c) (1) When the Employer wishes to commence negotiation for the exclusion of a position from the bargaining unit it shall notify the Union, in writing.
-The Employer will provide to the Union a copy of the organization chart for the immediate branch or program where the position is located, a copy of the position's job description and a copy of the job description for the position which supervises the applied for position.
+- (a) The bargaining unit shall be comprised of all employees as defined in this agreement except those excluded by mutual agreement of the parties or by the Labour Relations Board. - (b) The guidelines to be considered in negotiating exclusions shall be consistent with the Labour Relations Code.

-(2) The parties will then commence discussions with a view to reaching a mutually agreeable resolution to the exclusion status of the position.
+- (c) (1) When the Employer wishes to exclude a position from the bargaining unit it shall notify the Union, in writing.
+The Employer will provide to the Union: - a copy of the organization chart for the immediate branch or program where the position is located, - a copy of the position's job description and - a copy of the job description for the position which supervises the applied for position. - (2) Positions that manage existing excluded staff shall be deemed excluded unless the Union objects within 30 days. - (3) For positions other than those in (2) above, the parties will commence discussions with a view to reaching a mutually agreeable resolution to the exclusion status of the position.